bondress/alx-low_level_programming/0x02-functions_nested_loops/README.md

 102-fibonacci.c is a C program prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
 - The numbers must be separated by comma, followed by a space ,
+- You are allowed to use the standard library.

+103-fibonacci.c is a C program that that finds and prints the sum of the even-valued fibonacci terms, followed by a new line.
 - You are allowed to use the standard library